-This compass measures 8.5 inches tall by about 7.5 inches wide.
+The round housing on this Sestrel is solid brass.
+It measures 8.5 inches tall.
 The base is about 8.75 inches in diameter.
-The round housing is solid brass.
 The housing has some surface wear.
-It weighs just 6.3 pounds.
+It weighs just 6.2 pounds.

 The salvaged sestrel lifeboat compass gimbals freely inside the housing.
-It is liquid filled and functional.
-The compass card (face) is marked “Sestrel”, “06/6723/B82” and “Made In Endland”.
+It is liquid-filled.
+The compass card (face) is marked “Sestrel”, “B6/7114/B83”, and “Made In England”.

 If you have any questions about this item or any other product listed on our website, please call us at 574-870-1571.
 We are available seven days per week, 8 a.m. to 9 p.m. eastern standard time.